rupamonly/dodgemaster_adaptive_villain/README.md

 - Unity will automatically create the missing folders (Library, - Logs, etc.) based on the current project configuration.

-If you encounter errors after cloning the project, perform the following steps:

-- Rebuild Project Settings:
-- Delete the ProjectSettings folder and reopen Unity to regenerate it.

-- Recompile Assemblies:
-- Unity will automatically regenerate .csproj and .sln files when reloaded.

-Git Ignore Configuration
-- These folders and files are ignored by default using a .gitignore file.
-This prevents pushing large, unnecessary files that may slow down the repository and are specific to individual machines.

 ## ⚠️ Limitations
-Single-Layer Perceptron
+⚠️ Single-Layer Perceptron

 - The system uses a basic perceptron with limited learning capacity.
 It is unable to handle non-linearly separable data, which limits its ability to handle complex scenarios.

-Limited Input Features
+⚠️ Limited Input Features

 - The perceptron only considers four inputs: ball type, distance, speed, and previous dodge success.
 This restricts its decision-making capabilities and overlooks additional factors that could enhance performance.

-Slow Learning Rate
+⚠️ Slow Learning Rate

 - The perceptron requires multiple hits to adjust its decision boundary effectively.
 The learning rate is fixed, which may result in slower convergence and delayed learning.

-No Persistent Memory
+⚠️ No Persistent Memory

 - The perceptron resets after every game session, meaning the learning progress is lost when the game restarts.
 Persistent learning or model saving is not yet implemented.

-Single Object Tracking
+⚠️ Single Object Tracking

 - The current implementation processes one ball at a time.
 It cannot track or process multiple incoming objects simultaneously, limiting its effectiveness in handling multi-ball scenarios.

-Random Dodge Direction
+⚠️ Random Dodge Direction

 - The villain’s dodge direction is randomized (left or right), which may lead to inconsistent or suboptimal dodge behavior.

-Lack of Advanced Animation
+⚠️ Lack of Advanced Animation

 - The project currently lacks advanced animations, such as smooth eye movements or visually appealing dodge sequences, which could enhance user engagement.